-Got that sinking feeling that you forgot someone in the office for your annual gift giving?!
+Oh no!!
+Did you forget someone in the office for your annual gift giving?!

-We all do it at least once per holiday season… intending to get a gift for someone in the office (maybe the receptionist we pass every day, maybe our new counterpart in Marketing) but then it slips our mind and we’re trying to figure out if we can squeeze in one last run for a gift certificate at lunch.
+We all do it at least once per holiday season… intending to get a gift for someone in the office (maybe the security guard we pass every day, maybe our new counterpart in Sales) but then it slips our mind and we’re hurriedly reaching toward a coffee shop gift card to try to rectify the oversight?!
+Stop!!

-It’s an Arden tradition that we offer a list of our favorite safe-for-office-gifting books each year – just in time to rescue you for the holidays.
+It’s become an Arden tradition to offer a list of our favorite safe-for-office-gifting books each year – just in time to rescue you for the holidays.
 So here we are!

-Grab a couple of these on your lunch break, wrap them up beautifully, put them in your desk with a post-it to remind you what you wrapped (don’t forget the blank cards to fill in at the last minute!) – and when the Regional Director arrives for the first time in three months – you’ll be prepared!
+Stock up and prepare ahead: pick up a couple of these on your lunch break, wrap them up beautifully, put them in your desk with a post-it to remind you what you wrapped (don’t forget the blank cards to be filled in at the last minute!) – and when your new Regional Director arrives for the first time in three months – you’ll be prepared!

 As to etiquette, we suggest: